jstabille/Movies-ETL/README.md

 ### Assumptions
 * Password is defined in config.py file.
 * While appending or inserting data into table assuming data has same column names and also same type.
-* Requirs pandas, sqlalchamy, psycopg2 python libraries.
+* Requires pandas, sqlalchamy, psycopg2 python libraries.

 ## Results